lstorchi/markovctheil/README.txt

   -b ./files/sep_monthly.mat -s 0.25 -t 36 -n 1000 -v

 the sep_monthly.mat contains both  the  community as  well  as the     attributes      matrices.
-The same  results can be obtained using the GUI (i.e. randentropy_qt.py).
+The     same      results (i.e. entropy_1000.txt in thi case)  can be obtained using the GUI (i.e. randentropy_qt.py).

 Cite this as: